ILTER-AKKE/website/README.md

-# SL-Glove Website
+# AKKE Website

-A modern, responsive React website for SL-Glove - the revolutionary smart learning glove with gesture recognition and haptic feedback technology.
+A modern, responsive React website for AKKE - the revolutionary smart learning glove with gesture recognition and haptic feedback technology.

 ## 🚀 Features